 Do Spend More Time Than You Expect

 When you allow yourself double the time you expect an inspection to take, you permit yourself to be extra thorough.
-Move the furniture, look behind the décor pieces, open the appliances, check under the sink.
+Move the furniture, look behind the décor pieces, open the appliances, and check under the sink.
 Be deliberate, take your time, take photos, and bring your checklist to ensure you don’t overlook anything.

 Do Properly Communicate with your Tenants